 Animal drug compounding is the process of combining, mixing, or altering ingredients to create a medication tailored to the needs of an individual animal or a small group of animals, and these drugs can play a critical role in veterinary medicine.
 Compounded animal drugs are typically made by pharmacists or veterinarians.
 The Federal Food, Drug, and Cosmetic Act (FD&C Act) permits compounding of animal drugs when the source of the active ingredient is a finished FDA-approved drug, and not a bulk drug substance.
 A “bulk drug substance” is a substance used to make a drug that becomes an active ingredient in the finished dosage form of the drug.

 Animal drugs compounded from bulk drug substances are not FDA-approved and have not been reviewed by FDA for evidence that they are safe, effective, properly manufactured, accurately labeled, and adequately packaged.
-Further, when the compounded drug is for a food-producing animal, FDA has not reviewed evidence supporting conditions of use to protect against drug residues.
-Finally, unlike sponsors of approved animal drugs, compounders are not required to report to FDA adverse events and product defects regarding animal drugs compounded from bulk drug substances.
+Further, when the compounded drug is for a food-producing animal, FDA has not reviewed evidence supporting conditions of use to protect against harmful drug residues in edible tissues (meat, milk, eggs, etc.) Compounded animal drugs also lack post-market controls.
+Unlike sponsors of approved animal drugs, compounders are not required to report adverse events and product defects to FDA regarding animal drugs compounded from bulk drug substances.

-However, where there is no medically appropriate drug that is FDA-approved, conditionally approved, or on the Index of Legally Marketed Unapproved New Animal Drugs for Minor Species (indexed) to treat the animal, an animal drug compounded from bulk drug substances may be a veterinary medically necessary treatment.
+However, when there is no medically appropriate drug that is FDA-approved, conditionally approved, or on the Index of Legally Marketed Unapproved New Animal Drugs for Minor Species (indexed) to treat the animal, an animal drug compounded from bulk drug substances may be a medically necessary treatment.